 - Ensure that your whistleblowing program evolves as you do because the regulatory requirements are constantly changing as well.
 If the people responsible for your whistleblowing program last year were reassigned to other positions or let go, you need to update the program with the new people as well.
 With NorthWhistle’s whistleblowing service you can feel secure regarding always using the latest updates.

 The directors of the board are responsible for establishing the policy that is the foundation for the system.
 The board members are responsible for ensuring that the organization’s whistleblowing program leads to positive results.

 - Assure that the system is confidential in all aspects, whether it’s sending a report by text message, e-mail, voice recording, and more.
-Currently, the cheapest yet most innovative service packages available are those offered here.
+Currently, there are plenty of cheap yet innovative whistleblowing service plans & packages available.